 JSON Web Tokens (JWTs) have become a cornerstone in modern token authentication for both mobile and web applications due to their stateless nature and efficiency.
-They provide a compact, URL-safe means of representing claims to be transferred between two parties.
-However, while powerful, JWTs are not inherently secure and come with a unique set of risks that, if not properly mitigated, can lead to serious security vulnerabilities.
-Understanding and addressing these risks is paramount for any developer building secure authentication systems.
+JWT is the best for the security token based on industry.
+It also handle the main purpose for the token security.
+They offer a small, secure way to represent claims that are to be transmitted between two parties.
+Despite their strength, JWTs are not intrinsically safe and have a special set of dangers that, if improperly addressed, can result in major security flaws.
+It is critical for every developer creating secure authentication systems to comprehend and mitigate these dangers.

 Understanding Common JWT Vulnerabilities